 For simplicity’s sake, let’s only consider the type of plant we are most familiar with – vascular plants.
-These are plants that are able to distribute water, nutrients and photosynthates (products of photosynthesis) around the plant through a system of vessels, as opposed to non-vascular plants which rely on osmosis to transport water and nutrients.
-The main ‘highways’ of transport consist of vascular tissue – xylem cells transporting water and phloem cells transporting nutrients and minerals up and down the stem.
+These are plants that are able to distribute water, nutrients and photosynthates (products of photosynthesis) around the plant through a system of vessels, as opposed to non-vascular plants that rely on osmosis to transport water and nutrients.
+The main highways of plant transport consist of vascular tissue – xylem cells transporting water and phloem cells transporting nutrients and minerals up and down the stem.

 Transporting nutrients around when you have such sound infrastructure in place sounds simple enough, but a closer look reveals an impressive array of signaling mechanisms.
 These allow plants to perform tasks more efficiently and simply do what plants do best – photosynthesize and grow.

 Animals – including humans – hunt when they are hungry, recoil when they feel pain, and look for shelter from heat and rain.
 These responses to stimuli are possible only because our bodies contain a collection of signaling mechanisms known as the nervous system.
 Neurons transmit electric signals around our body with the brain acting as the main processing center.
 Basically, this allows us to quickly react and adjust to unfavorable conditions.

 Without neurons, synapses or even a brain, plants lack a strict nervous system.
 However, they seem to still be able to respond to external physical stimuli.
 It is no surprise then that plants have developed their own set of signaling mechanisms.
 After all, they already have a few hundred million years of survival and evolution under their belt!